lauragift21/workers-ai-workshop/README.md

 - [Workers AI Announcement Post](https://blog.cloudflare.com/workers-ai/): Read the official announcement post to understand the vision and goals of Workers AI.
 - [AI Gateway](https://developers.cloudflare.com/ai-gateway/): Explore the AI Gateway, another powerful tool in Cloudflare's AI ecosystem.
 - [Vectorize](https://developers.cloudflare.com/vectorize) - Vector Database that enables you to build full-stack, AI-powered applications with Cloudflare Workers.
+- [Workers Discord Community](https://discord.gg/cloudflaredev): Got any questions, you can get help from our vibrant discord community.

 ## Thank You